Skip to content

 Datasets

-Use curated datasets
+Use a curated dataset

 Curated biological datasets include sequence and label fields, task metadata, source information, citations, and licenses for benchmarks, examples, and fine-tuning.